-Even if you can’t visit England, drinking English Ginger Ale is a terrific way to transfer yourself to a local pub.
+Even if you can’t visit England, drinking Ginger Ale is a terrific way to transfer yourself to a local pub.
 This popular beverage is a ginger-flavored carbonated soft drink.
 Locals usually drink it on their own or mix it with other spirits-based beverages.

 Besides being an excellent non-alcoholic substitute, Ginger Ale can also be used as a stomach pain palliative.
 Many people believe it can help with indigestion and motion sickness, as well as coughs and sore throats.

 Ginger Ale is divided into two categories: dry and golden.
 The first beverage came from Canada as it was invented by a Canadian pharmacist, John McLaughlin.
 As for the latter, an Irish doctor, Thomas Joseph Cantrell, created it.

 Where to find it: At bars, pubs, and restaurants in England.